Abandoned & Little-Known Airfields:

 Richard Calarco recalled,The airport closed because they were going to develop the land but never did.”

-as it was no longer depicted at all on the January 1958 NY Sectional Chart (according to Chris Kennedy).
+as it was no longer depicted at all on the January 1956 NY Sectional Chart or the 1958 USGS topo map.

-A 1991 USGS aerial photo showed the majority of the site of the former Doane Airport to remain open & undeveloped.
+A 1991 USGS aerial view looking north showed the majority of the site Doane Airport to remain open & undeveloped, and the hangar remained standing on the west side.

 Richard Calarco reported in 2005,The old hangar is still there & the field is still there.

-Every time I visit CT & Essex, I go by the site and look at it & tell my wife that is where I learned how to fly.
+Every time I visit Essex, I go by the site & look at it & tell my wife that is where I learned how to fly.

 She gets tired of it but goes along with it for my sake.”